Symmetry and stability of orientationally ordered collective motions of self-propelled, semiflexible filaments: Results

-We next investigate the effect of changing the area fraction $\phi$ of filaments on the LRO state (Supplemental Material Fig.~S3, S4 \cite{SI}).
-We see that the lowest area fraction tested ($\phi = 0.1$) takes the longest to reach the long-range orientational order (Supplemental Material Fig.~S4\textbf{A} \cite{SI}).
-When we simulate the systems for much longer times compared to $t_*$, and fit the polar order parameter to a saturating exponential as we did in Fig.~\ref{fig:steady_state_plots}\textbf{C}, we find that the time scale $\tau$ required to reach a LRO polar steady state monotonically decreases with increasing $\phi$ (Supplemental Material Fig.~S4\textbf{C} \cite{SI}).
-This effect can be attributed to an increase in the rate of filament interactions for higher $\phi$ values, giving the system more opportunities for reorientation and hence reaching the steady state sooner.
+We next investigate the effect of changing the area fraction $\phi$ of filaments on the LRO state (Appendix \ref{Appendix B} Fig.~\ref{fig:area_frac}, \ref{fig:area_frac_fit}, \ref{P1_P7}).
+We see that the lowest area fraction tested ($\phi = 0.1$) takes the longest to reach the long-range orientational order (Fig.~\ref{fig:area_frac_fit}\textbf{A}).
+When we simulate the systems for much longer times compared to $t_*$, and fit the ensemble-averaged polar order parameter to a saturating exponential as we did in Fig.~\ref{fig:steady_state_plots}\textbf{C}, we find that the time scale $\tau$ required to reach a LRO polar steady state monotonically decreases with increasing $\phi$ (Fig.~\ref{fig:area_frac_fit}\textbf{C}).
+This effect can be attributed to an increase in the rate of filament interactions for higher $\phi$-values, giving the system more opportunities for reorientation and hence reaching the steady state sooner.